teja1224/AWS_40-Days-learning/Day3/Readme.md

 ## Types of EC2
 - There are different types of EC2 instances avaiable in AWS.
 - We need to decide which instance depending on application or work you are doing with it.
-- Types like General, Compute Optimized, Memory optimized ect and charges are vary depending on instance you choose.
+- Types like General, Compute Optimized, Memory optimized ect and charges are vary depending on the instance you choose.

+---

+# AWS Region and Availability Zones
+Before deep dive into EC2 we need to know about regions and availability zones.
+## What is a Region?
+- A **Region** is a **geographical area** where AWS has data centers.
+- Each Region consists of multiple **Availability Zones (AZs)**.
+- Example Regions:
+  - `us-east-1` → N. Virginia (USA)
+  - `ap-south-1` → Mumbai (India)

+👉 When we create an AWS resource (like EC2, RDS, S3 bucket), we choose a **Region**.

+## What is an Availability Zone (AZ)?
+- An **AZ** = a **separate data center** (or multiple data centers) within a Region.
+- Each AZ has **independent power, cooling, and networking**.
+- Regions usually have 2–6 AZs.
+- Example: `us-east-1a`, `us-east-1b`

+We need to decide which region to select for EC2 instance.
+It depends on project you are working.
+If we are working on European Bank(client) then they may dont want to save there customers details outside their country.
+It also helps to reduce the latency while using application of EC2.
+(Server needs to respond as soon as possible).